JM233333/jm233333.github.io/index.md

 ---

 I'm a forth-year Ph.D. candidate in [SPAR](http://ics.nju.edu.cn/spar/) Group of Institute of Computer Software, Nanjing University, supervised by Assoc.
 Prof. [Yanyan Jiang](https://ics.nju.edu.cn/~jyy/) and Prof. [Chang Xu](https://cs.nju.edu.cn/changxu/).
-Currently my research focuses on understanding and debugging operating system kernels and other system softwares.
-I'm also interested in testing and verification of OS kernels, as well as designing systems that can solve critical real-world problems.
+Currently my research focuses on understanding and debugging operating system kernels and other system software.
+I'm also interested in system reliability and observability, as well as designing systems that can solve critical real-world problems.

 E-mail: jm233333@outlook.com *(No response for 72h → Failed to receive or accidentally omit your email, you can try to resend it)*